 Students gain independence in reading, learn more sight words, and become more adept at distinguishing vowel sounds.
 They write a narrative about their favorite day and create a persuasive poster about their favorite treat.

 Students continue learning addition and subtraction—now with two digit numbers.
 They explore measurement, charts, graphs, time, money, and solid shapes.
-Students learn concepts by writing the biography of a number and creating a 3D cake design.
+Students learn concepts by creating a 3D cake design.

 First graders investigate, analyze and interpret data, construct explanations and design solutions to demonstrate grade-level proficiency.
 Students learn to predict movement pattern of objects in the sky and then compare the sky where they live to that of students around the world.